affctivai/HDGNet/README.md

-# Hierarchical Dynamic Local-Global-Graph Representation Learning for EEG Emotion Recognition
+# Hierarchical Dynamic Local-Global-Graph Representation Learning for EEG Emotion Recognition (HDGNet)
+This repository provides the official implementation of HDGNet, introduced in our paper:

+Hanyu Li and Byung Hyung Kim, "Hierarchical Dynamic Local-Global-Graph Representation Learning for EEG Emotion Recognition," IEEE Transactions on Instrumentation and Measurement, 2025.

+HDGNet is a hierarchical dynamic graph learning framework that models local and global brain interactions to capture emotion-related patterns across multiple scales effectively.

 ## Dataset
 - SEED: 3 class (neutral, positive, negative)